-On successful completion of the programme, you will
+On successful completion of the programme, you will be able to:

-- D1.
-Have gained relevant and up-to-date knowledge of Marketing Analytics techniques and skills; - D2.
-Have developed your modelling, technical and analytical skills, consultancy and business awareness skills;

-D3.
-Have applied the methods, techniques and skills learned in the taught part of the programme to a research based dissertation or to a real-application based business project.
+- D1. gain relevant and up-to-date knowledge of Marketing Analytics techniques and skills; - D2. develop your modelling, technical and analytical skills, consultancy and business awareness skills; - D3. apply the methods, techniques and skills learned in the taught part of the programme to a research based dissertation or to a real-application based business project.